 Help us protect our treasures.
 Please no hiking or climbing off of the trail in or around Cunningham Falls (McAfee Falls).

-Firewood for camping must be purchased onsite.
-Please do not bring firewood in to the park.
-The Emerald Ash Borer has been confirmed in Southern Maryland.
-Please help us keep our Ash trees safe.
+Firewood for camping can be purchased onsite or from a local vendor.
+Please do not bring firewood from great distances into the park.
+The Emerald Ash Borer and other forest pests are known to spread through the transportation of firewood.
+Please help us keep our trees safe.
 For more information please visit The Maryland Park Service Firewood Policy web page

 The iron masters ruins in the Manor area of Cunningham Falls State Park are temporarily closed to the public.